bubl-ai/bubl-ai.github.io/_posts/2024-03-23-RAG-Design-Tradeoffs.md

 - `KnowledgeGraphRAGRetriever`: This component conducts a search on entities relevant to the question, retrieves the subgraph of those entities, and constructs context based on the subgraph.

 You can find an example of how to create and query a Knowledge Graph with LlamaIndex [here](https://docs.llamaindex.ai/en/stable/examples/query_engine/knowledge_graph_query_engine/).
 Additionally, [this video](https://www.youtube.com/watch?v=bPoNCkjDmco) provides valuable insights by illustrating a real example, helping to understand the differentiation of a Graph RAG from other options and its benefits.

-### 2.2.
-Vector Databases
-In a [previous post](https://bubl-ai.com/posts/Understanding-Vector-Databases/), we broadly covered what Vector Databases are.
-In essence, Vector Databases are optimized solutions for storing vector representations and conducting efficient searches across them, ideal for production-ready RAG systems.
-A comparison of different Vector Databases can be found [here](https://www.vecdbs.com/).

-When selecting your database, consider the following:
-- **Integration:** Ensure compatibility with your development framework.
-- **Managed vs Self-Hosted:** Decide based on your team's capabilities and needs.
-Consider if you have a specialized engineering team for self-hosting and weigh the opportunity cost.
-Alternatively, managed databases might be a suitable solution.
-- **Pricing:** Options range from cloud-based plans where you pay according to your usage, to self-hosted solutions where you pay only for the resources utilized.
-- **Security and Privacy:** Check if the Vector Database complies with SOC, GDPR, HIPAA or any other regulations that applies to you.
-- **Performance and Processing:** Assess your app's latency requirements, whether it serves online streaming of data or operates in batch offline mode.
-- **Search Support:** Consider if the database offers features like Multi-modal, Full Text Search, Similarity Search, and Hybrid Search.
-- **Reliability:** Review uptime commitments in Service Level Agreements.
-- **Embedding Compression:** When dealing with large datasets, compression becomes important.
-Some provide built-in compression, reducing storage usage.
-- **Developer Experience:** Evaluate the day-to-day developer experience using the database.
-Consider factors like open-source availability, API documentation, customization options, error handling, and technical support.
-- **Auto-Scaling:** Determine if the database ensures constant availability by adapting to traffic and if scaling up as data size grows is straightforward.

 ## 3. Retrieval
 Retrieval involves identifying pieces of stored data that are relevant to the user's query.
 At its core, it consists on embedding the query using the same model employed for indexing and then comparing the embedded query with the indexed data.
 Links to LLamaIndex [Query Engine](https://docs.llamaindex.ai/en/stable/module_guides/deploying/query_engine/) and [Chat Engine](https://docs.llamaindex.ai/en/stable/module_guides/deploying/chat_engines/).